f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 This field is normally automatically updated - see [_UpdateCheckMode_](#UpdateCheckMode).

-If not set or set to `0`, clients will recommend the highest version they can, as if the _CurrentVersionCode_ was infinite.
+If not set, clients will recommend the highest version they can, as if the _CurrentVersionCode_ was infinite.

 This is converted to (`<marketvercode>`) in the XML file (_index.xml_).